microsoft/windows-ai-electron/docs/Usage.md

 ## Usage Examples

 Below are a few usage examples of the APIs in this module.
-For more samples on how to use the `winapp-windows-ai`, see https://github.com/microsoft/electron-gallery.
-For more samples on how to use Windows AI Foundry, see https://github.com/microsoft/ai-dev-Gallery.
+For more samples on how to use the `winapp-windows-ai`, see [Electron Gallery](https://github.com/microsoft/electron-gallery).
+For more samples on how to use Windows AI Foundry, see [AI Dev Gallery](https://github.com/microsoft/ai-dev-Gallery).

 ### Basic Language Model Usage